ivarref/clj-paginate/README.md

 ## OR filters

-Sometimes you may want to provide a filtering of the data.
+Sometimes you may want to provide filtering of the data.
 This is done in two steps:

 1. Your HTTP endpoint must support a parameter that represents the or filter.